The Good: Moments of performance

-For other works with Lola Glaudini, please visit my reviews of:
+For other works with Roger Ashton-Griffiths, please check out my reviews of:

-[Knowing that single episodes are an inefficient way to get episodes, it's worth looking into Agents Of S.H.I.E.L.D. - The Complete Third Season on DVD or Blu-Ray, which is also a better economical choice than buying individual episodes.
-Read my review of the third season here!
+[Knowing that single episodes are an inefficient way to get episodes, it's worth looking into Doctor Who - The Complete Eighth Season on DVD or Blu-Ray, which is also a better economical choice than buying individual episodes.
+Read my review of the debut season of Peter Capaldi as The Doctor here!

 | | |